thoglu/jammy_flows/README.md

 - [x] Autoregressive simplex flow [arXiv:2008.05456](https://arxiv.org/abs/2008.05456) (**"w"**)

-For a description of all flows and abbreviations, have a look in the docs at https://thoglu.github.io/jammy_flows/usage/api.html#module-jammy_flows.layers.layer_base.
+For a description of all flows and abbreviations, have a look in the docs [here](https://thoglu.github.io/jammy_flows/usage/api.html#module-jammy_flows.layers.layer_base).

 ## Requirements